Updated in December 2019 to remain up to date and accurate.

 These sites are great for beginners because you don’t have to do very much at all in the way of marketing.
 The clients are connected with you.
 And you’ll typically have an editor who will be the person that is the connection between you and the client.

-Here’s a huge list of the best freelance platforms to check out.
-It should only take a few minutes to go down this list, identify the platforms that will be a good fit for you and start signing up for them.
+Here’s a massive list of the best freelance platforms to check out.
+It should only take a few minutes to go down this list, identify the platforms that will be a good fit for you, and start signing up for them.
 Remember, the more places you get signed up, the better your chances of getting freelance writing work.

 The negative with these sites is you have to wait to be found.
 There is no feature for you to go in and search for available jobs.
 You have to post your content, make sure you’re hitting the right keywords in your profile and descriptions.

 So fire up your Marvel Movies re-watch and see how many movies it takes (you have over 21 to go) until you get picked by a client.

 Step 7: Contact Marketing Agencies

 Another way to go through a middleman is to work directly with agencies.
 In this case, they do most of the marketing and finding the client and leave you to do the writing.

 You won’t get a full fee like you do if you’re out on your own, but for a lot of people, the tradeoff is worth it.

 Here are some more prominent agencies that work with freelance writers: